François de Charette: Defeat

 On 17 February 1795, after being introduced to it by his sister, Charette signed the Treaty of La Jaunaye with the emissaries of the National Convention, which included freedom of religion guarantees and excluded the conscription of local peasants from the levée en masse.
-The republicans soon reneged on the terms of the treaty, and their parole, repudiating the guarantees of religious freedom; and they began conscripting peasants once again.
+The republicans soon reneged on the terms of the treaty, repudiating the guarantees of religious freedom; and they began conscripting peasants once again.
 They also murdered thousands of royalist prisoners including the Bishop of Dol, Urbain-René de Hercé.
 Charette and his men returned to the fight again in July and moved to help the planned invasion at Quiberon by French royalist émigrés with assistance from the British Royal Navy.

 The Count of Artois, the Bourbon successor to the throne of France, made him Lieutenant General and gave orders to prepare for a royal return which, however, did not eventuate.
-Charette remained loyal to the old dynasty and the Catholic religion, as did his men and most of the Vendean and Breton peasantry.
+Charette remained loyal to the old House of Bourbon and Catholicism, as did his men and most of the Vendean and Breton peasantry.
 He, and all the loyal royalists, later refused to join the liberal Orléanists.
 After the failure of the Quiberon expedition, Charette and his men were pursued by General Lazare Hoche.
 Charette was wounded but escaped.
 However, due to lack of munitions he was eventually captured outside La Chabotterie and taken to Nantes for a trial.
 He was sentenced to death by a republican court and then taken to the town square in procession for a public execution by firing squad.
 A plaque has been erected and still stands upon the place where he was shot.
 Today, memorial ceremonies continue to take place there.

-According to a contemporary writing in Walker's Hibernian Magazine, it was Charette who said, by way of extenuating the number of deaths for which he was responsible, "Omelets are not made without breaking eggs."

 Charette was described by Napoleon as a great character and military leader who "shows genius".

 Depictions in films and popular culture

 Charette is a character in the episode "The Frogs and the Lobsters" of the Hornblower film/television series, played by John Shrapnel.
 Charette is a royalist general in exile who, with the support of the British Royal Navy, attempts and fails to rally the surviving royalists and raise an army in France to restore the king to power.
-Unlike his real-life counterpart, he shown as slain in battle defending a captured fortification and is also fluent in English in the television adaptation.
-He also dies roughly two years later than in history.
+Unlike his real-life counterpart, the television adaptation has him fluent in English, and he is slain in battle while defending a captured fortification two years after his actual death.

-Charette has been since 2018 the lead character and his life story is depicted in the production of Le Dernier Panache ("The Last Plume"), at the French theme park Puy du Fou.
+Since 2018, Charette has been the lead character of Le Dernier Panache ("The Last Plume") at the French theme park Puy du Fou.
+The show depicts a romanticised version of his life story.